AdobeDocs/audience-manager.ja-JP/help/using/integration/integration-other-solutions/audience-management-module.md

 title: Audience Management モジュールの実装
 uuid: 08846427-def3-4a15-88e5-08882d8d57ce
 translation-type: tm+mt
-source-git-commit: 50c5b654d962649c98f1c740cd17967e70b957bc
+source-git-commit: 9a8c0650d3f00a95a8a1f05c248c21b420e727e0
 workflow-type: tm+mt
-source-wordcount: '709'
+source-wordcount: '691'
-ht-degree: 75%
+ht-degree: 67%

 ---

-# Adobe Analytics から Audience Manager にデータを転送する方法 {#implement-the-audience-management-module}
+# How to forward data from [!DNL Adobe Analytics] to [!DNL Audience Manager] {#implement-the-audience-management-module}

 Follow the steps in this tutorial to forward [!DNL Analytics] data to [!DNL Audience Manager] instead of having the [!DNL Audience Manager] [!UICONTROL Data Integration Library] ([!DNL DIL]) code send a pixel from the page.